GoogleCloudPlatform/ai-platform-samples/notebooks/tools/monitoring/README.md

 ## Overview

-This service monitors AI Platform Notebooks JupyterLab and Proxy Agent in Docker, just run the agent on each of your Notebooks instances in GCP:
+This service monitors AI Platform Notebooks JupyterLab and Proxy Agent in Docker, just run the agent on each of your Notebooks instances in GCP.
+The following metrics are collected:

+- Jupyter Number of Kernels
+- Jupyter Number of Connections
+- Jupyter Number of Sessions
+- Jupyter Number of Terminals
+- JupyterLab memory utilization.
+Current, High, Max.
+- JupyterLab service status
+- Proxy Agent status

 ### Report metrics